RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/geo.md

 Northern Sweden - based on weather data from Storuman and Dikanäs Paraguay - based on weather data from Concepción
-U.S. Midwest - based on weather data from Princeton, Missouri The default weather is based on Yeovilton, UK, but edited to get colder winters.
+U.S. Midwest - based on weather data from Princeton, Missouri Snowy Lands - fictious and not based on any real location The default weather is based on Yeovilton, UK, but edited to get colder winters.